 It is able to absorb massive amounts of data from the IoT.
 With this information, it can direct business managers about the best course of action based on information gathered from data continuously culled from IoT devices and CRM data.
 The applications for this information translate into smarter sales, service, marketing, and IT services.
 With Einstein, it will be possible to sell, cross-sell, or upsell the right product at the right time to the right customer.
 It will be possible to keep customers happy by anticipating problems before they occur, and by providing them with the information they need before they even know they need it.
 It means positioning and escalating sales in ways that will optimize customer satisfaction as well as business growth.
 The good news is that implementing Einstein will be easy because it will be natively integrated into the following Salesforce software packages: Sales Cloud, Service Cloud, Marketing Cloud, App Cloud, Analytics Cloud, and Community Cloud.

 One of the ways Einstein can be so effective is its capacity to utilize the Internet of Things to cull valuable information from the world-wide web.
-Check out this blog post to find out more about the IoT and what it means for how companies can turn just trying cope with big data into a business opportunity that offers a serious competitive edge.
+Contact us to find out more about the IoT and what it means for how companies can turn just trying cope with big data into a business opportunity that offers a serious competitive edge.